Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Health Effect of Reverse Osmosis

-Healthy humans can drink reverse osmosis (low tds) water with no ill effects.
-It is simply highly purified water with no minerals, salts, or impurities.
+Healthy humans can drink reverse osmosis (low tds) water with no ill effects as it’s simply highly purified water with no minerals, salts, or impurities.

-Removing all of the salts and impurities from water will lower the pH of RO water.
-For some medical conditions, such as stomach ulcers or severe acid reflux, low pH water may worsen their symptoms.
-For these individuals, it is recommended to find higher pH water, such as mineral water.
+However, removing all of the salts and impurities from water lowers its pH.
+For some medical conditions, such as stomach ulcers or severe acid reflux, low-pH water may worsen the symptoms.
+For people with conditions like these, drinking higher-pH water, such as mineral water, is recommended.

-It’s possible to find RO water with minerals and salts added back after the filtration process to raise the pH.
+Still, it’s possible to find RO water where the minerals and salts are reintroduced after filtering to raise the pH.

 How RO Compares to Bottled Water